luizbgomide/sovereign/index.md

 #### 2024-10-19
 - Add a player-facing section on traps
 - Explain how to convert monsters from other OSR systems to Sovereign
+- Distill the cover rules into practical guidance

 #### 2024-10-06
 - Move advancement and alignment to character creation